infra223/LogiLockLED/README.md

 # LogiLockLED
 Application to light up Lock Keys (Num, Caps or Scroll Lock) depending on state.
 This is compatible with Logitech Gaming Keyboards and requires G Hub to be installed and running.

-An customizable On-Screen Display is also available to show lock changes on screen.
+An customizable On-Screen Display is available to visually indicate lock changes on screen.

 # Releases
-https://github.com/infra223/LogiLockLED/releases
+The latest release is available at: https://github.com/infra223/LogiLockLED/releases

 # How to use
 - Install G Hub and ensure your keyboard is accessible